Intellectual scope of SIPs

 The ruleset we end up with is thus:

-• A data object is described as an IE in the metadata management systems.
+- A digital object is described as an IE in the metadata management systems.

-• The data object is packaged as the primary representation in a SIP
+- The digital object is packaged as the primary representation in a SIP

 Due to how URNs link everything together, the ruleset deciding whether you should create a new SIP or a new representation, lies in the metadata management domain.